 Huskies can expect to live for 12 to 15 years, but they have reached adult height more or less by the end of their first year.
 From then on they increase mass as muscle builds up around their frame.
 That means the little cute puppy you see at the breeder is going to grow real fast in the coming months.
-Obedience training is a must to control your dog, and with online courses such as Doggy Dan’s there is no excuse to give it a go.
+Obedience training is a must to control your dog, and with Cesar’s Way training courses there is no excuse to give it a go.

 Also consider the size as it relates to grooming.
 Being a larger dog with a double coat, Huskies will shed a LOT of fur each year and leave it EVERYWHERE around your house and garden!
 Keep this in mind if considering a Husky puppy for your household and you like your place to be spotless.

 Some selective breeding has developed a smaller Siberian Husky called the Alaskan Klee Kai.
 These range from toy size (9 pounds in weight, 13 inches tall) to miniature (10-15 pounds, 15 inches) to a standard (16-23 pounds, 17 inches).
 Because they are a relatively new breed from a smaller gene pool, the breed is still being developed and are relatively rare to see out and about.
 They share many of the traits that full sized Siberian Huskies exhibit: shedding, an abundance of energy, and a life span of around 14 years.
 Expect prices from breeders to be at a premium because of the rarity – think $1000+ for a puppy.
 The smaller size is likely to increase in popularity over time but it will take a number of years of experienced breeding to develop a population of healthy Klee Kais.